 This space is open to self-identified LGBTQIA+ folx ONLY.
 Cisgender heterosexual allies are respectfully asked not to attend.
 More information can be found here.

 Thursday, Feb 7, 6:30 – 8 PM

-Join the artists for a facilitated conversation which will explore the artistic method behind the exhibition’s work, and discuss the importance of uplifting queer and trans narratives within the movement to end sexual violence.
+Join the artists for a conversation facilitated by Kin Folkz, Founder of SPECTRUM Queer Media and Director of Healing Arts and Community Wellness at the Oakland LGBTQ Community Center.
+In this public talk, the participants will explore the artistic method behind the exhibition’s work, and discuss the importance of uplifting queer and trans narratives within the movement to end sexual violence.